Nketiah matches Van Persie as Arsenal brush aside Chelsea

 - Guess who's back?
 Salah ensures Liverpool crank up the pressure on Manchester City in Premier League title race

-In the game in question, October 29 to be precise - the ex-Netherlands international found the net on three occasions as Arsenal destroyed Chelsea 5-3 in a league encounter.
+In the game in question, the ex-Netherlands international found the net on three occasions as Arsenal destroyed Chelsea 5-3 in a league encounter on October 29.

 With just 13 minutes into the six-goal thriller, the former Leeds United forward put the visitors ahead.

-It was his first English topflight goal in over a year - since an injury-time equaliser against Fulham in April.
+It was his first English topflight goal in over a year - since an injury-time equaliser against Fulham on April 18, 2021.

 That lead lasted for just four minutes as Timo Werner levelled matters after was set up by Ruben Loftus-Cheek.
-In the 27th minute, Emile Smith-Rowe restored the lead before Cesar Azpilicueta ensured that the first 45 minutes ended 2-2.
+In the 27th minute, Emile Smith-Rowe restored the advantage before Cesar Azpilicueta ensured that the first 45 minutes ended 2-2 with his equaliser.

 Nketiah completed his double three minutes before the hour mark to net his first brace in the history of the tournament.